-Break out your green attire, and channel your inner Irishman (or woman) – it's time to celebrate St. Patrick's Day, held on Thursday, March 17th, in 2016.
+Break out your green attire, and channel your inner Irishman (or woman) – it's time to celebrate St. Patrick's Day, held on March 17th.
 New York City boasts a rich Irish heritage and is the setting for some of the most festive St. Paddy's Day celebrations in the world.
-Here, we've rounded up 5 fun things to do for St. Patrick's Day in NYC this year.Continue to 2 of 6 below.
+We've made it easy for you to participate by listing five ways to join in the fun.

-Head to the NYC St. Patrick's Day Parade
+Join in the Grand St. Patrick's Day Parade

-New York City has no shortage of jovial Irish pubs where you can find a good pint and friendly atmosphere anytime of year.
-On St. Patrick's Day, green beers pair well with patrons dressed in great at one of the 5 best Irish pubs along NYC's St. Patrick's Day Parade route.
-Alternatively, look to our picks for the top 5 Irish pubs in all of Manhattan – each is well worth raising a glass to.
-Alternatively, sign up for a St. Patrick's-themed pub crawl: St Paddy's Pub Crawl is running events on March 11th, 12th, and 17th in 2016.Continue to 4 of 6 below.
+New York City has no shortage of jovial Irish pubs where you can find a good pint and friendly atmosphere at any time of the year.
+On St. Patrick's Day, these bars are even more festive with green beers and patrons decked out in shamrocks.
+Head to one of the many Irish pubs along NYC's St. Patrick's Day Parade route.
+Or for a less crowded atmosphere (only slightly!) raise a glass in one of these Irish pubs throughout Manhattan

 Listen to Irish Music

-Finally, consider swinging by the Irish Hunger Memorial in Battery Park City to learn more about Ireland's devastating potato famine of the 1840s, known as the Great Hunger.Continue to 6 of 6 below.
+Consider swinging by the Irish Hunger Memorial.
+Located in Battery Park City it tells the story of Ireland's devastating potato famine of the 1940s.

 Find Family Fun at the Irish Arts Center